 All films submitted will be judged by an industry panel against the criteria of narrative, production, cinematography, sound and editing.
-Awards and prizes supplied by Council departments and sponsors are again on offer this year, with a brand new award being introduced supported by Council’s Sustainability department.
-The Reef Starts Here category invites filmmakers to submit a short film which references "The Reef Starts Here" .
-The winner of this category will have the opportunity for their film to be utilised for the purposes of environmental promotion and education, with full credits attributed to the film’s Producer.
+Awards and prizes supplied by Council departments and sponsors are again on offer this year.
+Council’s Sustainability Department category continues to support the Festival with a new theme for 2017, ‘Life in the Understory’.
+In partnership with Wet Tropics Management Authority, filmmakers with a passion for the environment are invited to tell their story about what lies beneath the lush wet tropics rainforest canopy.
+It can explore cultural and personal connections to the land, showcase ancient and unique plant and animal diversity or inspire community stewardship of this rich, complex and yet fragile landscape.
+The winner of this category will have the opportunity for their film to be utilised for environmental promotion and education, with full credits attributed to the film’s Producer.

 FOR MORE INFO: